vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 You can edit any Event and change the values of any field.

-NOTE TO SELF: Can you set an Event start time to be after an already established breakout start time?

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/layer-group.svg" width="20" height="20"> Show Breakouts

 To view all the breakouts associated with an Event, select the Show Breakouts control.